-- The abstraction is an interface or abstract class and the implementor is also an interface or abstract class.
+- The abstraction is an interface or abstract class and the implementer is also an interface or abstract class.

-- The abstraction contains a reference to the implementor.
-Children of the abstraction are referred to as refined abstractions, and children of the implementor are concrete implementors.
-Since we can change the reference to the implementor in the abstraction, we are able to change the abstraction’s implementor at run-time.
-Changes to the implementor do not affect client code.
+- The abstraction contains a reference to the implementer.
+Children of the abstraction are referred to as refined abstractions, and children of the implementer are concrete implementers.
+Since we can change the reference to the implementer in the abstraction, we are able to change the abstraction’s implementer at run-time.
+Changes to the implementer do not affect client code.

 - It increases the loose coupling between class abstraction and it’s implementation.